-In the reserve there are 4 species of amphibians: a lake frog, common garlic, green toad and common tree frog.
+Four species of amphibians inhabit Astrakhan Reserve: lake frog, common garlic toad, green toad and common tree frog.

-Pelobates fuscus is much rarer.
-It was first registered in the reserve in 1981.
-There are also unconfirmed reports on the observation of green toad and common hyla.
+Pelobates fuscus (garlic toad) is much rarer.
+It was first confirmed in the reserve in 1981.
+There are also unconfirmed reports of sightings of green toads and common hyla.

-The dominant reptile species are grasssnake and common water snake.
-Snakes live on the banks of watercourses.
-The snakes feed on frogs, aquatic insects, sometimes small fish.
+The dominant reptile species are the grass snake and common water snake.
+Snakes live on the banks of watercourses, feeding on frogs, aquatic insects and sometimes small fish.

-A quick lizard lives in the reserve in small quantities.
-It inhabits dry places.
-They feed only on small invertebrates.
-Often lizards become prey for terrestrial predators.
+Small numbers of quick lizards live in the reserve.
+They inhabit dry places and feed only on small invertebrates.
+Lizards often become prey for terrestrial predators.